bmndc/nokia-leo/root.md

 layout: page
 title: "ROOT: Patching the boot partition (non-US only)"
 ---
-On the Nokia 6300 4G and 8000 4G, although you can use ADB and DevTools to install most applications outside KaiStore, you aren't allowed to install apps with 'forbidden' permissions such as `embed-apps`, `embed-widget` and `engmode-extension` (this is defined by the `devtools.apps.forbidden-permissions` Device Preferences flag).
-Wallace Toolbox and a number of apps made by BananaHackers depend on those permissions to gain special control of the system, which naturally means you cannot sideload and use them on the phones.
+On the Nokia 6300 4G and 8000 4G, although you can use ADB and DevTools to install third-party applications outside KaiStore, you aren't allowed to install apps with 'forbidden' permissions such as `embed-apps`, `embed-widget` and `engmode-extension` (this is defined by the devtools.apps.forbidden-permissions Device Preferences flag).
+Wallace Toolbox and a number of apps made by BananaHackers depend on those permissions to gain special control of the system, which means you cannot sideload and use them.
 Most system modifications have also been blocked, and if you were to make any changes, they would be reverted upon next boot.

 That is because in order for VoIP in WhatApp to work on newer KaiOS versions, a kernel security module called [SELinux] is now set to Enforcing mode.
 In this mode, SELinux checks for, and denies any actions, both made by the user and the system, which are not permitted in its preconfigured set of rules.
 To root, you need to edit the boot partition, set SELinux to Permissive mode, and change certain boot flags to allow system-level debugging access.

-Do give yourself enough time to progress through this guide; it will take somewhat considerable 30 minutes to an hour.
+Do give yourself enough time to go through this guide; it will take a considerable 30 minutes to an hour.

 ### Before proceeding
 PROCEED AT YOUR OWN RISK AND WITH CAUTION.
-I wrote this guide "as-is" without any guarantees or warranties.
-HMD does not explicitly cover software modifications under its warranty policy, so you should assume that rooting your phone will void its warranty.
+I wrote this guide "as-is" without providing any guarantees or warranties.
+HMD does not explicitly cover software modifications under its warranty policy, so you should assume that rooting your phone will void its warranty, and you are liable for any damages.

 Proceeding with this guide will set SELinux to Permissive mode, which in turn disable voice calls in WhatsApp, and may prevent you from receiving incremental over-the-air updates.
 If you keep a copy of the original boot image, you can overwrite the modified partition and revert all changes, which I will cover in the last portion of the guide.
 But you can still brick your phone if you make any mistake in the process.